UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_07.md

 `less` is used widely by other shell programs, so these navigation keys are important to remember as they will be helpful to navigate other pages as well!

+Note that **on Windows there is no built-in `man` command**.
+Instead you can pipe the help pages into the `less` command manually via e.g. `ls --help | less`.
+We setup an alias for this called `man` during the setup in assignment one, so if you followed those instructions, you should be able to type `man ls` on Windows as well.

 ---